Transformation of the United States Army: PC24

+Steadfast Defender 2024

 Steadfast Defender 2024 is planned from February through May 2024 in Europe, involving 90,000 NATO troops.

-- Project Convergence Capstone 5
+Project Convergence Capstone 5

 Project Convergence Capstone 5 (PC-C5) will be the earliest opportunity to see Next Generation Command and Control (NGC2) operation of the Integrated Tactical Network.
 PC-C5 exercises will take place in the March and April 2025 time frame; a summary press conference is scheduled in May 2025.

-At Project Convergence Capstone 6 (PC-C6), in 2026 the Next Generation Command and Control’s (NGC2) integrated data layer will be operating at the division+ level, meaning at a level ready for the staff of a corps.
+At Project Convergence Capstone 6 (PC-C6), in 2026 the Next Generation Command and Control's (NGC2) integrated data layer will be operating at the division+ level, meaning at a level ready for the staff of a corps.